 - Touching nappies, linen or towels that have been soiled by a person suffering this disease

 - Direct contact with an infected person

-Like Hepatitis B, Hepatitis C is also a blood borne virus.
+Like Hepatitis B, this is also a blood borne virus.
 It is most commonly contracted via contaminated needles or receipt of infected blood products (eg transfusions).
 It can also be transmitted via non-medical procedures and activities that involve exposure to blood – eg tattooing, piercings, intravenous drug use and sexual contact.

-Hepatitis C is most prevalent in Africa, Middle East, Asia and Latin America.
+It is most prevalent in Africa, Middle East, Asia and Latin America.

 The Hepatitis D virus needs the Hepatitis B virus to exist.
 Therefore, it is only diagnosed in people who already suffer from Hepatitis B. These two viruses can co-exist or Hepatitis D can be contracted by someone already suffering from the B virus.